Rachael Plassard

 My work reinterprets traditional ornament, taking inspiration from highly decorative styles throughout history.
-Within this I weave personal narratives and symbolism, allowing my discoveries and reflections to inform my decorative approach.
+Within each piece I weave personal narratives and symbolism, creating magical jewellery evoking memories and connection.

 I often work intuitively, marking out and piercing by hand, allowing myself to be absorbed in the flow of making.
 I take a maximalist approach to my work by layering up decorative surfaces and combining a mixture of techniques, etching, roller printing, keum boo, gold plating and oxidising.
 These combinations result in a richness and opulence, and what at first glance might look like a Greek headdress, or a baroque frame, on closer inspection is imbued with a contemporary aesthetic.